We want to provide ideas, inspiration, and information for moms everywhere as we look at the world around us through MomColoredGlasses...

 And then we started trying to have a baby, and trying, and trying.
 Our friends had babies and more babies….and lots of little girls that I could have given these shoes to, but I couldn’t.
 I decided that I’d rather keep them forever and never do anything with them than give them away.
 It was a little ridiculous.

 When we decided to adopt I once again started getting excited about the pink shoes…maybe this was my chance to have someone wear these pink shoes once and for all.
 Maybe.
-On the night that we went to meet our birth-parents I was so excited to hear what the gender of the baby was.
+On the night that we went to meet the expectant parents that had chosen our profile book I was so excited about so many things……and of course to hear what the gender of the baby was.
 And in all honesty I wasn’t thinking about the pink shoes—I was just thinking of having a baby.
-But when our birth-parents told us that the baby was a girl I almost jumped across the table in excitement…not for the pink shoes really….but for this huge answer to the desire of my heart to not only have a baby, but a little girl.
+But when this couple told us that the baby was a girl I almost jumped across the table in excitement…not for the pink shoes really….but for this huge answer to the desire of my heart to not only have a baby, but a little girl.

 Georgia now fits into the pink shoes…..she’s 18 months old.
 And of course she looks as cute as ever in them.
 We took a walk today in her pink shoes around the neighborhood and into the woods.
 She pushed her giraffe in her stroller and I pushed my stroller in case she got too tired to keep walking.
 But those pink shoes kept her going…..she walked almost a ½ mile in those little pink shoes and I smiled every time I would look down and see those little feet in those little Mary-Jane tennis shoes that were seven years old.